x-team/handbook/community-guardian-guide.md

 Group challenge examples include trying to bike a collective group total of kilometers in a month, or trying to get everyone to submit a PR to an open source project in order to achieve the goal \(and prize if applicable\).

 ---

+#### 5. Limit challenges/activities to 2 per week

+We've found that people only have time for so much in their busy lives, and if they're participating in multiple groups at one time, at best you'll be able to get them to participate in 2 challenges/activities/events/etc. per week.

+But feel free to experiment and see what works best for you group.
+Perhaps 3 times/week is better, or perhaps once a week, or perhaps open ended at any time in the month.

+---

+####

 #### 6. Consider streak rewards